jenningsloy318/Kubernetes-Handbook/README.md

 1. All kubernetes master components can be deployed etheir in binary or pod mode
 2. Master nodes disable the workload
 3. Use IPVS for service proxy(kube-router or kube-proxy)
-4. Use NFS as the storage backend
+4. Use glusterfs as the storage backend as we need to use CSI